theodox/ta_101/TA coding 101.md

 Code formatting is not an interesting problem.
 All standards rub somebody the wrong way.
 But even a standard that you personally dislike is probably fine: it's job is too make your work more readable to _other_ people.

-So: suck it up and use the conventions of the environment you're in.
+So: **suck it up and use the conventions of the environment you're in**.

 ### Write readable code.

 9/10th of the life of a line of code is in maintenance and bug-fixing.
 Take the time to write clear, descriptive names for everything -- classes, functions, and variables.

 Add comments, particularly if there are edge cases or special reasons you've made a decision.
+Good function and variable names go a long way -- but if you have to do something that looks wierd because it's accomodating a quirk in Maya or Unreal, leave a comment so the next person in knows not to 'fix' it.

 So:  **It's not done till it's properly named and commented.**  Comments for other coders and docs for users are _as important_ as code.
 When reviewing each other's work we should always call out opportunities for better codes and comments.

 For precise advice what good names and comments look like, follow the guidelines in sections one of [The Art of Readable Code](https://www.amazon.com/Art-Readable-Code-Practical-Techniques/dp/0596802293).
 We can adapt those rules for language flavor -- that is, use Unreal-style casing in C++ and underscored names in python -- but the principles are the same everywhere.  **Required reading.**

 ### Write idiomatically.